This post is also available in: Español (Spanish)

 What is Haute Couture for you?

 (He sighs) Haute Couture is the summon of fashion.
 It is absolute creativity without barriers.
 Haute Couture is to have the best fabrics, the most complex patterns, all the fashion mechanisms, the best top models, the best bodies, the best styles, the best photographers… Creating a piece of art.
-All this without the pressure of numbers or sales… Haute Couture is art and only art.
+Haute Couture is art and only art.
 For me, fashion is Haute Couture.
 After Haute Couture comes the rest…

 “Balenciaga should have a place in the Olympus of Spanish artists”

 What pieces of art have impressed you the most?